XRPLF/xrpl-dev-portal/content/tutorials/use-cross-chain-bridges/set-up-xrp-xrp-bridge.md

   }, {autofill: true, wallet: wallet_issuingchain})
 ```

-### 8. Submit a `SignerListSet` transaction from the genesis account on the issuing chain, using the witnesses' signing keys as the signers.
+### 8. Submit a `SignerListSet` transaction from the genesis account on the issuing chain.

 ```javascript
   const signerlistset_issuingchain = await client_issuingchain.submitAndWait({